YuheGong/EpisodicTD3/README.md

 The yaml file which stores the parameters.
 When you want to use our framework, please add an environment configuration into promp_td3.yml

 ### Folder utils:
-Create the environment, model. and the callback.
+Create the environment, algorithm model, and the callback.

 Load the policy parameters from yaml file

+Please see train.py.
+It is an example for using utils.

 ### Folder model:
 The main structure of our algorithm.